Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 4, 2025

 All applications are completed online through the Certemy system, which is accessible on the MCBAP site.

-You’ll renew your certification for either two or three years – the choice is yours.
+You’ll renew your certification for either two or three years, the choice is yours.
 You’ll choose either a two- or three-year renewal period when you apply for certification for the first time.
-If you renew every two years, you’ll need to complete at least 40 hours of continuing education; if you renew every three years, you’ll need to complete at least 60 hours of continuing education.
+If you renew every two years, you’ll need to complete at least 40 hours of continuing education.
+If you renew every three years, you’ll need to complete at least 60 hours of continuing education.

-The MCBAP offers two options aligned with International Certification & Reciprocity (IC&RC) standards that allow you to step up to higher license levels as you progress through your substance abuse counseling career in Michigan:
+The MCBAP offers two options aligned with International Certification & Reciprocity (IC&RC) standards that allow you to step up to higher license levels as you progress through your substance abuse counseling career in Michigan.

-- Certified Advanced Alcohol & Drug Counselor (CAADC)
+Certified Advanced Alcohol & Drug Counselor (CAADC)

 - Master’s degree or higher in counseling, psychology, social work, addiction studies, art therapy, or marriage and family therapy